Good to know

 Some of its most popular colorway options in the 2017 release include the Nike Air Presto Fly Triple White, Nike Air Presto Fly Oatmeal, Nike Air Presto Fly Light Bone, and Nike Air Presto Fly Cool Grey which are all appealing to both men’s and women’s fashion tastes.

-As one of the newest streetwear staple of 2017, this shoe goes well with denim shorts, jeans, jogger pants, and skirts.
+As one of the newest streetwear staples of 2017, this shoe goes well with denim shorts, jeans, jogger pants, and skirts.

 Styling suggestion for the Nike Air Presto Fly for men and women: